suren-atoyan/react-pwa/README.md

   // check the current theme mode console.log(theme);

-  // if you want to change the theme, call appropriate action function toggleTheme() {
+  // if you want to change the theme, call an appropriate action function toggleTheme() {
     actions.toggle();
   }